Top

 • Protecting Children from Previous Relationships: A prenup can protect their inheritance rights and ensure financial security if you have children from a prior relationship.

-• Estate Planning: Prenups can also be a valuable tool for estate planning, helping to ensure your assets are distributed according to your wishes.
+• Estate Planning: Prenups can be a valuable tool for estate planning, helping to ensure your assets are distributed according to your wishes.

 What to Include in Your Prenuptial Agreement